matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

   // other fields as required by events
 }
 ```

-This signals that it is the *intention* of the sender to mention all of those people,
-clients may wish to allow users to modify the list of people to include, e.g. to
-"quote reply" as opposed to replying directly.

 If a user wishes to be notified of *all replies* to their messages, other solutions
 should be investigated, such as [MSC3664](https://github.com/matrix-org/matrix-spec-proposals/pull/3664).